 Digital mining shall not occur in any accessory building or temporary structure.
 The use of ISO shipping containers or other similar containers for digital mining shall be prohibited.

 Digital mining operations shall only be permitted between the hours of 9:00 a.m. and 5:00 p.m., Monday through Friday.
-The Planning Commission may authorize additional hours if appropriate noise, light, screening and other protective measures are included.

 Section 2.
 Amendment of Section 5.03.
 Section 5.03 of the Zoning Ordinance is